"Looking for the blessed hope and the appearing of the glory of our great God and Savior, Christ Jesus." -- Titus 2:13, New American Standard

 Does The Above Deny the Deity of Jesus?

-We received the following comment from "YT" regarding the above:
+We received the following comment from identifying him/herself as "YT" regarding the above:

 In Titus 1:4, Paul says, “from God Father and Christ Jesus the Savior of-us.”